 Most of my bad eating habits were linked to snacking, and instead of just quitting the snacking completely I gradually changed what I was snacking on.
 From chips to popcorn to cashew nuts to macadamias and carrots.

 This has worked for both building habits and changing them.
-I have simply replaced bad behavior with new habits that I enjoy more that the previous ones.
+I have simply replaced bad behavior with new habits that I enjoy more than the previous ones.
 Now I actually prefer popcorn over chips, cashews over popcorn and macadamias over cashew.

 These days I eat almost no sugar and no fast carbs.
 I initially made the changes because my weight was way too unhealthy, and the end of UTIs was just an amazing side effect.
 If I had ever had advice about UTIs that indicated changing my diet would have such an impact on UTIs, I would have made the change years ago.